 pairtools and all of its dependencies from the bioconda channel.

 $ conda install -c conda-forge -c bioconda pairtools

-pairtools and only Python dependencies from PyPI using pip:
+pairtools with Python-only dependencies from PyPI using pip:

 Setup a new test folder and download a small Hi-C dataset mapped to sacCer3 genome:

 $ mkdir /tmp/test-pairtools $ cd /tmp/test-pairtools $ wget https://github.com/open2c/distiller-test-data/raw/master/bam/MATalpha_R1.bam

 Additionally, we will need a .chromsizes file, a TAB-separated plain text table describing the names, sizes and the order of chromosomes in the genome assembly used during mapping:

 $ wget https://raw.githubusercontent.com/open2c/distiller-test-data/master/genome/sacCer3.reduced.chrom.sizes